isomerpages/moe-stmargaretsec/_announcements/Canteen Vacancy Advertisement (Halal Western or Halal Italian Food).md

 **Background:**

 We are a single session secondary school with student enrolment of about 1050 and staff strength of 130.
 There are currently **7 food stalls and 1 drink/fruit stall** at our school.
-One of the food stalls is selling halal western food.

 **Criteria Applicants should meet the following criteria:**